Aetherinox/csf-firewall/docs/docs/install/webui.md

 ??? danger "Default Web Interface Username & Password"

     You cannot keep the web interface username and password defaulted to `admin`; you will get an error that the credentials must be changed within `/etc/csf/csf.conf`.

-    Ggo back to the `/etc/csf/csf.conf` set `UI_USER` and `UI_PASS` to something else.
+    Go back to the `/etc/csf/csf.conf` set `UI_USER` and `UI_PASS` to something else.

 <br />